 Speed does not replace relevance, but it can limit crawl depth.

-Step 8: Track AI traffic and AI mentions the right way
+Step 8: Track AI Traffic and Mentions

 Do not obsess over AI rankings.
 Track inclusion and outcomes.